CeriW/Battleship/README.md

-# About Battleships
+# About Battleship

-Battleships is a traditional two-player strategy game where players try to sink each others' ships by correctly guessing their hidden locations on a 10x10 grid.
+Battleship is a traditional two-player strategy game where players try to sink each others' ships by correctly guessing their hidden locations on a 10x10 grid.

 ## Getting started